UKCloud/documentation/articles/portal/ptl-how-use-api.md

 This guide shows you how to use the API by providing a worked example that steps through the process of creating a new virtual data centre (VDC).

-For more information about any of the API endpoints used in this guide, see the [*UKCloud Portal API User Guide*](https://portal.ukcloud.com/support/knowledge_centre/c931089a-009b-4fe3-af8e-36ba75cb1c76).
+For more information about any of the API endpoints used in this guide, see the [*UKCloud Portal API User Guide*](ptl-ref-portal-api.md).

 ## About the examples in this guide

 The examples in this guide use endpoints that are available only in regions 5 and 6 of the UKCloud platform.
 If your environment is in a different region, you won't be able to use these endpoints yourself, however you should still find the guide useful as a reference for how to use the Portal API.
-For more information about UKCloud regions, see the [*Understanding sites, regions and zones Quick Ref Guide*](https://portal.skyscapecloud.com/support/knowledge_centre/b92d5e0d-05f0-45b2-9aad-ac133f424839).
+For more information about UKCloud regions, see [*Understanding sites, regions and zones*](../other/other-ref-sites-regions-zones.md).

 The examples in this guide are shown as curl commands, but you may find it easier to work with the API by installing a REST client (for example, Insomnia).